 LinkedIn Ads allow you to put a bit of budget behind a post or an open role to boost it.
 The promoted posts (a.k.a. the ads) add a specific call-to-action your audience can take which can help supplement your local PPC efforts.

-LinkedIn Ads allow you to reach target audiences beyond your current following.
-In fact, LinkedIn Ads can reach over 13% of the world’s population and the platform offers over 200 targeting characteristics.
+LinkedIn Ads allow you to reach target audiences beyond your current following (here’s how to target those audiences).
+In fact, LinkedIn Ads can reach over 13% of the world’s population, and the platform offers over 200 targeting characteristics.
 Plus, ad exposure on LinkedIn can increase purchase intent by 33%.
 There’s no doubt LinkedIn ads will be a welcome complement to your organic social media marketing.

 linkedin company page - linkedin ad example